Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Conclusion

+In this work, we present a novel interactive perception approach to predicting fluid viscosity purely from visual observation in a time-resolved manner and study the use of segmented masks as feature representing the fluid motion.
+Our pipeline extracts and learns the segmented masks from videos of oscillating fluids in a self-supervised manner with 3D convolutional autoencoder (AE).
+Then the pretrained encoder is used to encode the inputs into latent vectors, which can be transferred for downstream tasks such as fluid category classification and viscosity prediction.
+The final classification pipeline (Encoder and Logistic Regression) yields accuracy of 97.1\%, successfully classifying 4,022 out of 4,140 test datapoints.
+For the regression task, the pipeline (Encoder and the FCN) with the best performance yields MAE of 0.258 throughout 4,416 test datapoints, which significantly outperforms the scheme without pretraining.

-In this work we present a novel interactive perception approach to predicting fluid viscosity purely from visual observation.
-While we have demonstrated the effectiveness of this method, there are some key limitations that if addressed could result in further improvements, specifically the segmentation mask quality and the generalizability.
-In this work, we directly leverage the segmentation model from \cite{vectorlabpics}; however, these segmentation masks can be noisy, introducing more error into the system.
-Developing a more reliable liquid segmentation module could further improve the pipeline.
-Furthermore, we collect the dataset under strict conditions to ensure limited variation in lighting conditions, robot movement, etc. A more generalizable extension to this existing work would be to collect a larger dataset with variation across lighting conditions, robot sloshing force, etc. to ensure robust prediction with more variation in the data collection environment.
+Although we have demonstrated the effectiveness of this method, there are some key limitations that if addressed could result in further improvements, specifically the segmentation mask quality and the generalizability.
+In this work, we directly leverage the segmentation model from \cite{vectorlabpics}; however, these segmentation masks can sometimes be noisy, introducing more error into the pipeline.
+Developing a more reliable liquid segmentation module would naturally improve the pipeline as the model training relies on consistent segmentation quality.
+While the use of segmented masks contributes to robustness in similar lighting conditions, it also presents a potential limitation in this pipeline's ability to distinguish between different samples that have similar viscosities and oscillation patterns.
+Furthermore, our methodology involves collecting videos of a consistent, linear shaking motion, which restricts the model's prediction capability on video inputs exhibiting unseen dynamics.

+It is plausible that our pipeline could be effective for non-Newtonian fluids provided that sufficient data are available.
+As a data-driven method, the pipeline has the potential to predict the behavior of non-Newtonian fluids accurately once it is trained with an adequate number of samples.
+However, it is important to consider the unique property of non-Newtonian fluids, whose viscosity varies with the applied force.
+This additional complexity makes the task more challenging compared to handling Newtonian fluids and may necessitate the use of a more sophisticated pipeline to accurately capture these dynamics.
+A more generalizable extension to this existing work would be to collect a larger dataset encompassing a broader range of fluids, including non-Newtonian fluids, and with variation across lighting conditions, robot sloshing force and motion, etc. to enable model's robust prediction on diverse input data.

 Beyond fluid property prediction, we hope to combine this interactive perception module with more complex fluid handling tasks, such that the robot has a container of unidentified fluid, leverages this pipeline to intuit the viscosity, and uses the predicted viscosity to inform the control of a pouring, stirring, or sloshing task.